artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 No one on our team had complete knowledge of every screen in the app, not even me, so exploring it together was a great way to uncover what needed immediate attention.
-One example was our partner page, which displayed information to our users about Artsy's partners: galleries, museums, auction houses, etc. We learned that the app actually used an ancient web view, and it didn't even show the partners _artworks_.
+One example was our partner page, which displayed information to our users about Artsy's partners: galleries, museums, auction houses, etc. We learned that the app actually used an ancient web view, and it didn't even show the partner's _artworks_.
 The artworks!
 Probably the most important thing for it to do!

 ![Screenshot of a presentation showing the old partner page](/images/2020-09-29-becoming-mobile-first-at-artsy/old_partner.png)